Coloring bipartite graphs with semi-small list size: Independent Sets and Bounds on ξ m(2)

-Therefore, after $i$ deletions, which yields a graph $H'$, the number of edges is less then $\Delta_B(k-i)^2/k^2$ and the maximum degree is at most $2(k-i)\Delta_B/k^2$.
-We choose a random independent $I$ of $H'$.
-Since each set in $\calf$ shares at least $k-i$ vertices with $H'$.
-Thus, by \cref{prop:probsetup} and \cref{lem:fancybound} the probability that $I$ is disjoint from any set of $\calf$ is at most
+If we assume that $i$ has the above properties, then after $i$ deletions, which yields a graph $H'$, the number of edges is at most and the maximum degree is at most $2(k-i)\Delta_B/k^2$.
+We choose a random independent set $I$ of $H'$ according to our procedure.
+Since each set in $\calf$ shares at least $k-i$ vertices with $H'$, by \cref{cor:phs} and \cref{lem:fancybound} the probability that $I$ is disjoint from any fixed set of $\calf$ is at most